G1blue/G1blue.github.io/README.md

 - I forgot to put the changelog in putting the old calculators here.
 I guess I'll put it here then.
 - Added Calculators v1.0.3
 - Renamed oldindex.html to calculatorsv103.html
+## December 18, 2021
+- Changed the titles of some websites and the main one.